 The VC-TSE Exchange is open to qualified juniors, but not all economics majors with an interest in TSE will have completed the necessary preparation before beginning their junior year.
-Study at TSE is therefore an opportunity that should also be seriously considered for the senior year.
+Study at TSE is, therefore, an opportunity that should also be seriously considered for the senior year.

-Freshman and sophomores who may be interested in making one or two semesters at TSE part of their four-year academic program in Economics should plan to talk to their academic advisor, and to the Program's Academic Coordinator, as early as possible in their Vassar career.
+First-year students and sophomores who may be interested in making one or two semesters at TSE part of their four-year academic program in Economics should plan to talk to their academic advisor, and to the Program's Academic Coordinator, as early as possible in their Vassar career.

 Student Life in Toulouse